Coen-1/RecSys2025Group13/recbole_baselines/README.md

 - **RecFormer GitHub repository**
   [https://github.com/AaronHeee/RecFormer](https://github.com/AaronHeee/RecFormer)
-  This provided the Amazon data.
+  This provides the Amazon data.
 We used the scripts in `python_scripts' to convert them to the RecBole format.

 - **Microsoft MIND Dataset**
   [https://msnews.github.io/](https://msnews.github.io/)